Your Best Value When Selling Your Business

 The business is exceptionally “scalable” organically, through resellers and/or commercial accounts.
 The delight of horse ownership touches all walks of life.

 This past year this business saw a 27% increase in growth, attributed mostly to increased and more widespread brand awareness.
-Mainly focused on the equine industry as there is plenty of market share to fuel future growth.
-While there are competitors in the market and the target market, none of them have a brand presence and reputation to match this business.
+Mainly focused on the horse-owner industry as there is plenty of market share to fuel future growth.
+While there are competitors in the target market, none of them have the brand presence and reputation to match this business.
 The business produces 2,150 tons of hay, which is enough to feed 478 horses for an entire year.
 With an approximate horse population of 160,000 in the market area, there is considerable room for continued growth.